 Categories

 Onboarding Vs. Waterboarding: Is There a Difference?

-Yes, this post is likely to morph into a rant; the first clue is in the title.
 Is there a difference between your onboarding process and the process of waterboarding?
 One uses water…and the other holds the new hire down and administers enough information at a continuous pace so they get the overwhelming sensation of drowning.
 Which one do you put your new hires through?

+Categories